jaz303/hudkit-core/README.md

-# hudkit-core is deprecated!
-All functionality is now incorporated in the main 'hudkit' module!
+### hudkit-core is deprecated!<br>All functionality is now incorporated in the main 'hudkit' module!

 # hudkit-core